Azimut Grande 26M Review (2022 Edition)

 Value For Money

-All Azimut models sit at the premium end of the market.
-The great thing about the Grande range is that the design, style and flair that makes these boats so impressive come as standard.
-There are plenty of options on finish, but it will all sit with those modernist Salvagni style parameters.
+All Azimut models are positioned at the premium end of the market.
+What distinguishes the Grande range is that the design, style, and flair that make these boats so impressive are standard features.
+While there are various options available for finishes, they all adhere to the modernist Salvagni style parameters.

-The technical advancements of the yacht, the efficient pod-drive propulsion, active trim system, air treatment and extending deck system are all part of the 26M package.
+The technical innovations of the yacht, including the efficient pod-drive propulsion, active trim system, air treatment, and extending deck system, are all integral components of the 26M package.

 Azimut Grande 26M design